Tanz0rz/haxe-fmod/README.md

 The build log will tell you which one was used.

-C++ and HTML5 targets do not rely on the hdll and should work with any FMOD version (although they will warn if you use anything other than 2.03.12).

 ## HTML5 Builds

 For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD Engine a chance to fully load.
 See the [example project](https://github.com/Tanz0rz/haxe-fmod-test) for a demonstration of how to handle this.
 The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.